JoshuaWise/vapr/README.md

 });
 ```

 Notice how we didn't need to close the stream, or handle errors.
-Observables have automatic resource management and error propagation, so we only need to worry about our app logic.
+Observables have automatic resource management and error propagation, so we only need to worry about app logic.

 Although only HTTP/1.1 supports "chunked" responses, the above example even works with HTTP/1.0 requests, because Vapr is smart enough to detect the situation and adjust the response accordingly.